microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ---
 # Node.js Debugging in VS Code

 The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and many other languages that are transpiled into JavaScript.
 Setting up a project for Node.js debugging is usually straightforward with VS Code providing appropriate launch configuration defaults and snippets.

-If you are just getting started with VS Code, you can learn about the general debugging features and creating `launch.json` configuration files in the [Debugging](/docs/editor/debugging.md) topic.
+>**Note**: If you are just getting started with VS Code, you can learn about general debugging features and creating `launch.json` configuration files in the [Debugging](/docs/editor/debugging.md) topic.

-This document about Node.js debugging goes into more detail about configurations and features for more advanced debugging scenarios.
+This Node.js debugging document goes into more detail about configurations and features for more advanced debugging scenarios.
 You'll find instruction for debugging with [source maps](/docs/nodejs/nodejs-debugging.md#source-maps), [stepping over external code](/docs/nodejs/nodejs-debugging.md#skipping-uninteresting-code-node-chrome), doing [remote debugging](/docs/nodejs/nodejs-debugging.md#remote-debugging), and much more.

 ## Supported Node-like runtimes